The Price of Money

 The Price of Money is a collaboration album between American rappers The Jacka & 12 Gauge Shotie, released on January 20, 2009.
 It peaked at #88 on the R&B/Hip-Hop Albums chart, making it 12 Gauge Shotie's first and only charting album to date.
-The album cover is an homage to the famed American game show The Price Is Right.
+The album cover is a homage to the famed American game show The Price Is Right.

 A music video has been filmed for the song "Should I".